stefan-hoeck/idris2-pack/README.md

 ```

 It is also possible to work with local `.ipkg` files as long
-as they depend on packages known to *pack*:
+as they depend on packages known to pack:

 ```sh
 pack build json.ipkg